razdo227/MUST4704-FINAL/Project Check-In/ambify.md

 ## Features

-- Built with TypeScript + Web Audio API
+- Built with TypeScript (JavaScript) + Web Audio API
 - Upload any audio file and turn it into a pad
 - Real-time grain generation with envelopes, density, and drift
 - Dark-themed, responsive UI